IntelLabs/control-flag/README.md

 If you want to use your own repository for mining patterns, jump to Step 1.2.

-1.1 __Downloading Top-100 GitHub repos for C language__
+1.1 __Downloading GitHub repos for C language having more than 100 stars__

-Steps below show how to download Top-100 GitHub repos for C language (`c100.txt`) and generate training data. `training_repo_dir` is a directory where the command below will clone all the repos.
+Steps below show how to download GitHub repos for C language that have more than 100 stars (`c100.txt`) and generate training data. `training_repo_dir` is a directory where the command below will clone all the repos.